-Raphael Warnock declares victory in Georgia Senate runoff
+Raphael Warnock wins Georgia Senate runoff

-Democrat Raphael Warnock declared victory early Wednesday in his Georgia runoff race against Sen. Kelly Loeffler.
+Democrat Raphael Warnock won his Georgia runoff race against Sen. Kelly Loeffler, according to networtk calls made Wednesday morning more than an hour after the minister himself declared victory.

-The networks had yet to call the race for Mr. Warnock, but if his win becomes official it will put Democrats a step closer to taking over the Senate.
+NBC News, CBS News and CNN all declared the race a victory for Mr. Warnock shortly before 2 a.m., putting Democrats a step closer to taking over the Senate.

 Democrat Jon Ossoff, meanwhile, was locked in a tight race against Sen. David Perdue in a contest that now could decide who controls the U.S. Senate.

+But shortly before the network calls for Mr. Warnock, the Ossoff campaign issued a statement saying it expects a win too when all the votes are counted.

-Mr. Warnock, senior pastor of the Historic Ebenezer Baptist Church, said he hopes his story will be an inspiration “to some young person who is trying to grasp and grab hold to the American Dream.”
+Mr. Warnock, senior pastor of the historic Ebenezer Baptist Church, said he hopes his story will be an inspiration “to some young person who is trying to grasp and grab hold to the American Dream.”

 Mr. Warnock vowed to fight for everyone in Georgia